Emilia Sykes: Ohio House of Representatives

 In 2013, she ran for the Ohio House of Representatives to succeed her father, Vernon, who was term-limited.
 She won the Democratic nomination by defeating Summit County councilman Frank Communale.
 She later defeated Republican nominee Cynthia Blake in the general election by 72%–28% of the vote.

 In 2015, Sykes and fellow Democratic lawmaker Greta Johnson introduced legislation to remove the sales tax on feminine hygiene products.
+In 2017, She co-authored legislation with Republican lawmaker Nathan Manning to expand Ohio law to allow victims of dating violence to obtain civil protection orders and access domestic violence shelters, which was signed into law by Republican Governor John Kasich.

 In 2019, Sykes was elected as the leader of the Democratic caucus, becoming the minority leader of the Ohio House.
 During her first year being leader of the Democratic caucus, the number of bipartisan bills passed in the Ohio House was nearly double the combined total of the previous four years.

 During the 2020 Democratic Party presidential primaries, Sykes endorsed Joe Biden.
 That same year, she won the EMILY's List 2020 Gabby Giffords Rising Star Award.